Zedo9/dotfiles/README.md

   - Add more keybindings
 - [ ] Improve symlink script

-# Licence
+# License

-The content of this repository is licensed under the MIT Licence.
+The content of this repository is licensed under the MIT License.
 Basically, that gives you the right to use, copy, modify, etc. the content how you see fit.